 Important Metrics to Monitor:

-- Viewability rate – % of impressions actually seen by users.
+- Viewability Rate: Tracks the percentage of impressions seen by users.

-- eCPM – Effective cost per 1,000 impressions across all partners.
+- eCPM: Calculates effective cost per 1,000 impressions across partners.

 Optimization Tips: